 Playing today’s lesson now.
 Have fun!

-- Predictability on Echo Show
+- Predictability on Echo Show and Echo Spot

 - On the screen, it is okay to be repetitive and predictable, and your users will thank you for it.
 Use consistent terminology, graphics, and labeling throughout the visual experience so that it’s easy for users to quickly scan and navigate content.